The Pictish Stones of Raasay

 The Mysterious Stone

-In the early 20th century, widespread concerns over the possible destruction of important landmarks and monuments were being increasingly raised.
-As a result of this, The Royal Commission on the Ancient and Historical Monuments and Constructions of Scotland (RCAHMS) was established to survey and record such historical artifacts and first arrived on Raasay in 1914 to conduct a painstaking survey of all historical monuments on the island.
-In their survey they described the stone as such:
+In the early 20th century, widespread concerns over the possible destruction of important landmarks and monuments were increasingly raised.
+As a result, the Royal Commission on the Ancient and Historical Monuments and Constructions of Scotland (RCAHMS) was established to survey and record such historical artifacts.
+They first arrived on Raasay in 1914 to conduct a meticulous survey of all historical monuments on the island.
+In their survey, they described the stone as follows:

-“…a dressed slab of stone 4 feet 8 inches long, I foot 9 inches broad, and 6 inches thick, bearing on the upper part of one face a cross of the same type as the example at the pier (No. 581) with the tuning fork and crescent with divergent floriated rod Symbols below.
-This stone originally stood near the pier.
+“…a dressed slab of stone 4 feet 8 inches long, 1 foot 9 inches broad, and 6 inches thick, bearing on the upper part of one face a cross of the same type as the example at the pier (No. 581), with the tuning fork and crescent, along with divergent floriated rod symbols below.
+This stone originally stood near the pier.”

 The stone has elements of Class II Pictish stone, which are defined by their relatively rectangle shape, the presence of a Christian cross as well as possible Pictish or Christian symbols and motifs.
 Although we can’t be sure of an exact date, Class II stones tend to date from the 8th to the 9th century.
 It’s possibly older however – if the stone is connected to the nearby ancient religious site around St-Moulags Chapel then it could date from the 6th century.

-The stone was said to have been found when James MacLeod of Raasay (1761-1823) was building the road from the “landing-place” (now the ferry terminal) to Raasay House in the 1820s.
-Upon discovery, James MacLeod had the stone erected in the conifer plantation where it still stands to this day.
-It’s generally accepted to be a depiction of the Chi-Ro, an early Christian symbol that combined the first two letters from the Greek word for “Christ” (ΧΡΙΣΤΟΣ).
-It’s one of the earliest examples of a “Christogramm” and is found in different forms on many Pictish stones.
-There also appears to be a “tuning fork” and a “crescent-and-V-rod symbol” depicted below the squared chi-ro symbol.
-There is also evidence of significant flaking and chipping, which seem to have occurred both before and after carving.
+The stone is said to have been found when James MacLeod of Raasay (1761-1823) was building the road from the “landing-place” (now the ferry terminal) to Raasay House in the 1820s.
+Upon its discovery, James MacLeod had the stone erected in the conifer plantation where it still stands today.
+It is generally accepted to be a depiction of the Chi-Ro, an early Christian symbol that combines the first two letters from the Greek word for “Christ” (ΧΡΙΣΤΟΣ).
+This is one of the earliest examples of a “Christogram” and is found in various forms on many Pictish stones.
+Below the squared Chi-Ro symbol, there also appears to be a “tuning fork” and a “crescent-and-V-rod symbol.”
+Additionally, there is evidence of significant flaking and chipping, which seems to have occurred both before and after carving.

 A Series of Carvings?

-While the solitary stone is now a famous landmark on Raasay, it is not the only one of its kind and may in fact be a copy.
-Although now faded and worn through the passage of time, just nearby a “Cross Incised Rock” is carved into the rocky outcrop of the “The Battery” that overlooks the ferry pier.
-Today, it is relatively forgotten compared to the more prominent standing stone but this carving has traditionally been the more well known and studied inscription.
+While the solitary stone is now a famous landmark on Raasay, it is not the only one of its kind and may, in fact, be a copy.
+Although now faded and weathered over time, a “Cross Incised Rock” is carved into the rocky outcrop below the battery that overlooks the modern ferry terminal and estate pier.
+Today, this carving is relatively forgotten compared to the more prominent standing stone, yet it has traditionally been the better-known and more studied inscription.

 The battery rock at the ferry terminal with the Chi-Rho carving clearly visible